Joe Marler: Disciplinary issues

-In April 2016 Marler received a two match ban and £20,000 fine (to be donated to a suitable equality charity) for using unsporting and discriminatory language towards Samson Lee during the England versus Wales Six Nations match held on 12 March.
+In April 2016, Marler received a two match ban and £20,000 fine (to be donated to a suitable equality charity) for using unsporting and discriminatory language towards Samson Lee during the England versus Wales Six Nations match held on 12 March.

 In March 2020, he received a ten week match ban for grabbing Alun Wyn Jones’s genitals during the England versus Wales Six Nations match held on March 7th 2020.

 In December 2022, Marler received a 6 week ban (four of them suspended) for conduct prejudicial to the game involving insulting language used in an incident with Bristol Bears flanker Jake Heenan.
+It was later revealed Heenan's mother had been ill in hospital around the time of the incident.
+Following the match, Marler publicly and privately apologised.